PeppeL-G/course-material/src/lectures/git-synching/README.md

                  ORIGIN/MASTER BRANCH
 ```

-To send Commit 3 to the remote repository, you run the command `git push origin master`.
-If no one else has push any new commits to the remote repository everything will be fine, and the remote repository will become:
+To send `Commit 3` to the remote repository, you run the command `git push origin master`.
+If no one else has pushed any new commits to the remote repository everything will be fine, and the remote repository will become:

 ```
                                            MASTER BRANCH